ppalucki/owca/docs/extending.rst

 Bundling additional dependencies for external component.
 --------------------------------------------------------

-If component requires some additional dependencies and you do not want to dirty system interpreter library, the best way to bundle new component is to use `PEX <https://github.com/pantsbuild/pex>`_ file to package all source code including dependencies.
+If component requires some additional dependencies and you do not want dirty system interpreter library, the best way to bundle new component is to use `PEX <https://github.com/pantsbuild/pex>`_ file to package all source code including dependencies.